octo-technology/OpenTezos/docs/welcome/modules.md

 <NotificationBar>
   <p>
     See an error somewhere?
-Fix it with a <a href="https://github.com/octo-technology/OpenTezos" target="_blank">Github Pull Request here</a>.
+Fix it with a <a href="https://gitlab.com/tezos-paris-hub/OpenTezos" target="_blank">Gitlab Merge Request here</a>.
 OpenTezos is a constantly evolving platform that welcome all readers inputs.
 You can even add a new chapter or module if wish.
   </p>
 </NotificationBar>